Kazablan (1973 film): Plot

 In a dilapidated housing complex in Jaffa, new and old immigrants live together - some from Europe and some from Middle Eastern countries.
-There is also in the neighbourhood an elderly fisherman named Moshiko Bebeuf (Aryeh Elias) who directs the film's plot.
-Yosef Siman-Tov (Yhoram Gaon), known by everyone as "Kazablan" (or for short: Kaza) also lived in the housing.
+There is also in the neighbourhood an elderly fisherman named Moshiko Bebeuf who directs the film's plot.
+Yosef Siman-Tov, known by everyone as "Kazablan" (or for short: Kaza) also lived in the housing.
 Kazablan immigrated to Israel from Morocco as a child and formed a group of thugs around him ("the Jama'ah"), who harass the residents of Jaffa in general and the residents of the housing complex in particular, for example by creating noise and commotion in the street early in the morning when everyone is still sleeping.

-Kazablan insists that Rachel (Efrat Lavie), the daughter of the Polish Mr. Feldman (Yehuda Efroni), one of the heads of the complex housing, say good morning to him, but Mr. Feldman objects, orders Rachel to enter the house, and tells Kazablan that he has no idea what honour is.
+Kazablan insists that Rachel, the daughter of the Polish Mr. Feldman, one of the heads of the complex housing, say good morning to him, but Mr. Feldman objects, orders Rachel to enter the house, and tells Kazablan that he has no idea what honour is.
 The neighbours return to their homes and Kazablan and the Jama'a burst into the well-known song "Kol HaKavod."

 The residents of the neighbourhood go about their daily toil, most of them at market stalls, talking and even confronting each other (via the song "We are all Jews").

-Rachel arrives at the shop of Janus (Yossi Gerber), an immigrant from Hungary, a cobbler and a resident of the housing estate, in order to bring her shoes for repair.
+Rachel arrives at the shop of Janus, an immigrant from Hungary, a cobbler and a resident of the housing estate, in order to bring her shoes for repair.
 Kazablan and his gang call Janus "Goulash" due to his origin.
 Janus, who is in love with Rachel, despite being many years older than her, gives her new shoes with which she goes outside and runs into Kazablan, who still insists that she say good morning, blocking her way.
 Her father (Mr. Feldman) comes running to her defence, but Rachel is amused by the whole situation and greets Kazablan with a good morning blessing and he clears the way for her.
 Mr. Feldman and the neighbors look at him with looks of hatred and contempt and he walks away alone and misses a sense of home and belonging (the song "There is a place").

 Meantime, the Tel Aviv-Jaffa municipality decides to demolish the immigrant housing in Jaffa on the grounds that the houses are dilapidated and may be destroyed in the coming rain.
 The residents of the housing estate decide not to give up and hold a meeting in which they decide to collect money to strengthen the housing estate in order to make it livable (the song "Democracy").
 Kazablan and the Jama'ah pass by the assembly, and seeing the money collected, warn Mr. Feldman to be careful that the money "won't get any legs" and disappear.